How Expensive Is an Immigration Lawyer?

 Be warned, however: While many lawyers can be hired to give you advice on an hourly basis, most will not want to get into a mixed arrangement unless they are sure they won’t have to clean up anything you might do wrong.
 For example, a lawyer might not agree to represent you in a USCIS interview if the lawyer wasn’t hired to review your forms and documents before you submitted them to USCIS.

-Another option is to look for a nonprofit organization that helps people with family visa cases.
+Another option is to look for a nonprofit organization that helps people with immigration cases.
 A few provide free services, while most charge reduced rates.
 But don’t get your hopes too high.
 The U.S. government refused to give any grant funding to organizations that provide services to undocumented immigrants, which means that most nonprofits depend on private sources of income, and are perpetually low on funds.
 The result is that, however much they might wish they could help, many nonprofits have long backlogs of cases and may not be able to accept your case at all.